Madhuri1708/SCT_WD_4/README.md

-# SCT_WD_4
+# 📝 To-Do Web App

-A basic To-Do Web App built with HTML, CSS, and JavaScript.
-Users can add, edit, mark complete, and delete tasks with support for date and time.
-Developed as part of SkillCraft Technology Task 04.
+This is a simple and responsive **To-Do Web App** built using **HTML, CSS, and JavaScript** as part of **SkillCraft Technology - Task 04**.

+The app allows users to:

+- Add and organize to-do tasks
+- Set date and time for each task
+- Mark tasks as completed
+- Edit existing tasks
+- Delete tasks from the list

+It is a beginner-friendly project that helps understand DOM manipulation, event handling, and dynamic task management in JavaScript.